Review findings

 -

-To access findings from DAST scans, the results must be linked to the application profile.
+To access DAST scan results, the results must be linked to the application profile.
 See the instructions for DAST Essentials or Dynamic Analysis.

 -

-To access findings from SCA Agent-based Scan, the SCA project must be linked to the application profile.
+To access SCA scan results from SCA Agent-based Scan, the SCA project must be linked to the application profile.

 Access results in the Veracode Platform